Spurs, Hornets face postponements due to COVID restrictions

-Three San Antonio Spurs games and two Charlotte Hornets games have been postponed as part of the NBA's COVID-19 Health and Safety Protocols.
+Three games involving the San Antonio Spurs and two involving the Charlotte Hornets have been postponed as part of the NBA's COVID-19 health and safety protocols.

 Four Spurs players have tested positive for the coronavirus, according to an NBA statement, while the Hornets are sidelined due to contact tracing after playing San Antonio on Sunday.